Do Instructional Design Methods Result in Rigidity?

 The question of rigidity and instructional design is a hard question to answer.
-Before we can determine if instructional design methods make teaching and learning too rigid, we must first understand precisely what instructional design is.
+Before determining if instructional design methods make teaching and learning too rigid, we must first understand what instructional design is.
 Ultimately, instructional design is the process of designing, developing, and delivering instruction (IDC, 2020).
 As it is defined, and in this context, we should note that a design is merely a plan or drawing produced to demonstrate how something should or will work (Merriam-Webster, n.d.).
 Other ways to describe design are a detailed or orderly arrangement, intention, decision, or precise formulation.
-Regardless of the description, none of these allude to the idea of flexibility.
+Regardless of the description, none of these allude to flexibility.

-We must also understand that there are over 25 different instructional design models, including the ADDIE Model, the SAM Model, Action Mapping, and so on (Culatta, 2019).
+We must also understand that over 25 different instructional design models exist, including the ADDIE Model, the SAM Model, Action Mapping, and so on (Culatta, 2019).
 Of course, this does not include the various hybrids and offshoots that some have experimented with.
-Logic would dictate that some models will be more flexible than others, and in different situations, so making any blanket statement about the rigidity of instructional design is challenging to do.
+Logic would dictate that some models will be more flexible than others and in different situations, so making any blanket statement about the rigidity of instructional design is challenging.

 Digging deeper, we must ask, what is the instruction provided in a designed manner being derived from or built for?
 The simple answer is standards.
-Many of these models, if not most of these models, are currently aligned with Common Core Learning Standards.
+Many of these models, if not most, are currently aligned with Common Core Learning Standards.
 Therein lies our first problem.

 It’s a trickle-down problem, though.
 The standard confines the design.
-If the standard is rigid, so too will be the design of the instruction.
+If the standard is rigid, the instruction’s design will also be.
 If the design of the instruction is rigid for the sake of the class, then guess what happens to the individual student?

-The result of having an emphasis on testing scores over the actual acquisition of knowledge is evident.
+The result of emphasizing testing scores over actual knowledge acquisition is evident.
 The Council of the Great City Schools argues that Common Core works (CGCS, 2020).
-However, we must ask that if the current model is working, then whom is it working for?
-Nearly 60% of high school graduates are not prepared for college and must take remedial courses, without credit, to catch up (Chen, 2019).
+However, we must ask, if the current model is working, then whom is it working for?
+Nearly 60% of high school graduates are unprepared for college and must take remedial courses without credit to catch up (Chen, 2019).
 Furthermore, over half of all high school kids do not feel prepared to make the leap to college (Stringer, 2017).
-Other examples might include how many kids don’t know their history, they don’t understand how government works, don’t know their individual rights, don’t know how to navigate the financial system, do not engage in critical thinking, and this list goes on and on.
+Other examples might include how many kids don’t know their history, don’t understand how government works, don’t know their individual rights, don’t know how to navigate the financial system, do not engage in critical thinking, and this list goes on and on.
 Is this the result of the rigidity of instructional design, or has the instructional design been forced to adhere to and work around a horrible standard?

 It might be wise to consider the needs of the students.
 We know that each student learns at a different pace and in different ways.
-Furthermore, some students are considered to be “advanced,” while some are a little slower to get the various concepts being presented.
-Unfortunately, too many on the slower end are pushed up into the higher grades without truly being ready for it, and the advanced students are often forced to wait while everyone else catches up.
+Furthermore, some students are considered “advanced,” while others are a little slower to get the various concepts being presented.
+Unfortunately, too many on the slower end are pushed up to higher levels without truly being ready for it, and the advanced students are often forced to wait while everyone else catches up.
 A scenario that plays out in my head is teaching and evaluating a seventh-grader who reads and comprehends at a third-grade level.
 It is not going to end well.

-Indeed, an argument can be made that a teacher needs to know what they are covering before entering their class, regardless of the standards placed upon them.
+Indeed, an argument can be made that teachers need to know what they are covering before entering their classes, regardless of the standards placed upon them.
 I concur, to a certain degree.
 However, while one can appreciate the importance of having a plan or a vision for a class, that plan should probably not be the only thing considered for the lesson.
 Going back to the definition of design for a moment, if a design is a detailed or orderly arrangement or a precise formulation, it could be argued that design and rigidity are at least related.
-For this point, it should be noted that rigidity is the opposite of flexibility, flexibility is often lacking the classroom, and this reduces the opportunity to backtrack, course correct, and clarify.
+For this point, it should be noted that rigidity is the opposite of flexibility, flexibility is often lacking in the classroom, and this reduces the opportunity to backtrack, course correct, and clarify.

 Of course, I am not the only one who sees this.
-Neal McCluskey, the director of the Cato Institute’s Center for Educational Freedom, said that “Education should move at a different speed for every student” (McCluskey, 2020).
+Neal McCluskey, the director of the Cato Institute’s Center for Educational Freedom, said, “Education should move at a different speed for every student” (McCluskey, 2020).
 McCluskey argues that if the COVID pandemic has taught us anything, it is that our current education system is entirely too rigid.
 He goes on to say that “ending a system with one “right” educational trajectory, and instead of having all kids learn at their own paces and times, is a broader solution that would eliminate the stigma of being “behind,” and ultimately be consistent with simple reality: All children are different” (McCluskey, 2020).
-The question we must then ask is whether or not such a system is possible.
+We must then ask whether or not such a system is possible.

 I believe that the answer is yes.
 There can be flexibility and instructional design at the same time.
 I am just not sure how common that really is.
-However, just like designing a garment, you can create that garment to be a little loose and a lot more comfortable.
-There is no doubt that education needs some structure, but it clearly needs to be less rigid and consider the needs of the student.
+However, just like designing a garment, you can create that garment to be a little loose and much more comfortable.
+There is no doubt that education needs some structure, but it needs to be less rigid and consider the student’s needs.
 There must be a balance.
-In my experience, when the design of a program allows for flexibility and customization, on purpose, the outcomes regarding what is taught and what is retained is improved dramatically.
+In my experience, when the program design allows for flexibility and customization, on purpose, the outcomes regarding what is taught and what is retained are dramatically improved.

 CGCS.
 (2020).
 Purpose.
 Retrieved September 09, 2020, from https://www.cgcs.org/domain/91